 Self-disclosing vs. Self-involving Statements in Counseling

-For example, when a client shares about a personal trauma to which the counselor can relate, instead of sharing the details related to this fact, the counselor might say, “I can tell how difficult it is for you to talk about this.
+For example, when a client shares about a personal trauma to which the counselor can relate, instead of sharing the details associated with this fact, the counselor might say, “I can tell how difficult it is for you to talk about this.
 I know the courage it takes to do so, essentially with a stranger, and I appreciate your trust.
 Sharing like this with me suggests the progress you are making in counseling and leads me to believe that our treatment goals and objectives continue to be appropriate,” or something like this.

 It can pose a problem or even sabotage a counseling relationship when a counselor Alcohol Treatment Centers self-discloses a message that can be perceived by the client as what “should/should not be done"...or even invite self-demeaning,